 Creating a more watertight and descriptive proposal has been one of the main changes.

-I thought it might be useful for others, to see the sort of things that I have felt important to include, so I have made version of my proposal availble as a InDesign Template and PDF file for you to download.
+I thought it might be useful for others, to see the sort of things that I have felt important to include, so I have made version of my Freelance Logo Design proposal available as a InDesign Template and PDF file for you to download.

 This is a variation of the one I use, some information I have changed for personal reasons, other bits are just relevant to me.
 I am sure aspects can still be improved and added to, but this is a huge improvment over the last version.